Phones, cash, suspected drugs supply paraphernalia and a quantity of fireworks were also seized

-Detective Inspector Phelan said: “As a result of the search, a 28-year-old man has been arrested on suspicion of possession of class A and class B controlled drugs, possession with intent to supply class A drugs and possession of criminal property.
-He remains in custody at this time.
+In a statement earlier today (June 23), Detective Inspector Phelan said: “As a result of the search, a 28-year-old man has been arrested on suspicion of possession of class A and class B controlled drugs, possession with intent to supply class A drugs and possession of criminal property.

 Advertisement